When it comes to home loans there are five key areas you need consider:

 A redraw facility allows customers to take money out of their mortgage that they have already deposited as additional repayments.
 The extra money is kept in the loan, rather than a separate account, and there are often limits on how many redraws you can make, or fees attached to making a redraw.

 Example: Jessica decides to set up an offset account with her $500,000 mortgage and puts $50,000 into it.
 After 10 years, Jessica calculates she will save approximately $32,350, if her interest rate remains unchanged at 5%.
 If she leaves it there until the loan is paid off, she will save over $142,000 and reduce her loan term by over four years.

 More or less, it's the idea of borrowing "more" or "less"

 Taking the time to understand each of the following factors can help clarify the home loan application process and enable you to properly allocate any additional expenses involved:

 Determining how much you need to borrow is often not as straight-forward as you might think.
 After you’ve worked out where you want to buy, you’ll need to work out how much you can put forward as a deposit, how much you can afford to make in monthly repayments and how much you need to borrow overall.

-For example, if you want to buy a property worth $600,000 and you have saved up a deposit of $90,000, you’ll need to borrow $510,000, plus an additional $20,000 in additional costs.
-Assuming the lender has valued it at the same amount, your LVR will be $530,000 / $600,000 = 85%.
+For example, if you want to buy a property worth $600,000 and you have saved up a deposit of $90,000, you’ll need to borrow $510,000.
+If you also choose to add $20,000 in additional cost (e.g. stamp duty) onto your loan.

 PROPERTY COST + EXTRAS – DEPOSIT = LOAN SIZE LOAN SIZE /PROPERTY VALUE = LVR%

 |Property value||Deposit||Stamp duty and other costs||Loan size||LVR||Estimated LMI|